 Xi’an 西安 is home to the Terracotta Army and the starting point of the famous Silk Road.
 Reasons enough to love it, right?
 During my Chinese language class, we watched a video about the history of Xi’an which got me inspired for this trip.
 At that time, I only had one month left in Chengdu before I’d fly back to Belgium and therefore decided to end my two years stay in China with a three-day trip to this magical city.
 By the way, it was my first solo trip!

 I traveled by night train from Chengdu East to Xi’an South.
-I can tell you that Chinese train infrastructure is super convenient to travel.
-The train ride took me about 10 hours.
-You get the choice between a hard sleeper (200 to 280 RMB) or a soft sleeper (300-380 RMB).
-If you choose for the soft sleeper you’re sleeping with ‘only’ 4 persons per section, in contrary to hard sleepers where you sleep with 6 persons per section.
+I can tell you that the Chinese train infrastructure is very convenient for traveling.
+The train ride (Chengdu-Xi’an) took me about 10 hours.
+You get to choose between a hard sleeper (200 to 280 RMB) or a soft sleeper (300-380 RMB).
+If you choose for the soft sleeper you’ll be sleeping with ‘only’ 4 persons per section, contrary to the hard sleeper where you sleep with 6 persons per section.
 I choose the hard sleeper: you could compare the bed to a wooden plank.
-It wasn’t the most hygienic experience so far… The sheets were washed but obviously not clean!
-But hey, I’m still alive! 🤓
+It wasn’t the most hygienic experience so far… The sheets were washed but obviously not clean… But hey, I’m still alive!? 😎

 How to get to the city center?
 Once you get off the train you’re still not in Xi’an itself, you’re some kilometers away.
 Walk out of the station and look for bus 920 or 918.
 This bus ride takes about one hour and costs only 3 Yuan.
 These buses will bring you to the closest metro station (which is on line 2).
 Be warned: the buses are always fully packed.

-- Xian City Wall: This landmark is one of the largest defense barrier in the worlds.
+- Xian City Wall: This landmark is one of the largest defense barriers in the world.
 You could go for a walk or a ride on a bicycle.
-Entry tickets cost 45 RMB
+Entry tickets cost 45 RMB.

 - Bell Tower